hydpy-dev/hydpy/hydpy/docs/development.rst

     >>> Node('gauge1')
     Node("gauge1", variable="Q")
     >>> eval('Node("gauge1", variable="Q")') is Node('gauge1')
-    >>> True
+    True

-In the second ideal case evaluating the string representation results in an equal objects.
+In the second ideal case is that evaluating the string representation results in an equal object.
 A Python example:

     >>> 1.5
     1.5